*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 There are 3 schools in San Diego that offer ultrasound technician programs.

-- San Diego City College - This program offers a certification in Biomedical technology/technician.
-Tuition in-state from the 2009-2010 school year cost students $624, but the out of state tuition cost traveling students approximately $5,040.00.
+- San Diego City College – This program offers a certification in Biomedical technology/technician.
+Tuition in-state for the school year cost students $624, but the out of state tuition cost traveling students approximately $5,040.00.
 The off-campus price for room and board are reported to cost about $10,872.00.
-487 students received $3,989.00 per student for financial aid during the 2009-2010 school year.
+487 students received $3,989.00 per student for financial aid during the school year.

 - San Diego Mesa College – This college offers a certification and associates in biomedical technology/technician.
 Their website suggests a budget of $11,445 for an academic year if the student is a California resident living at home.
 This covers tuition and fees, books and supplies, food, housing, transportation, and personal expenses.
 If the student is a California resident living away from home (on campus), Mesa College suggests a budget of $17,889.00.
 The budget for out of state is suggested as $22,281.00.
 Approximately 406 students received aid that added up to $3,091.00.